 cruiser CIRCASSIA investigated the report of a Fleetwood

-trawler about the sighting of a large merchant ship in company with a
+trawler about the sighting of a large merchant ship in

 U.37 landed two

 agents in Donegal Bay, Ireland.

 with two British, nineteen Norwegian, nine Swedish, two

 Finnish, six Estonian

 and one Panamanian ship departed Bergen escorted by

 destroyers IMOGEN, IMPERIAL, ILEX, DELIGHT and submarine

 detected a submarine contact SSE of Copinsay in 58‑55N,